-The USB Overdrive is distributed as shareware.
+The USB Overdrive is free to try.
 You can download it and install it on your Mac to see if it fits your needs.
 If it does, you can easily and safely buy it from the online web store.
-If it doesn’t, the provided Uninstaller can remove the Overdrive from your system.
+If it doesn’t, the built-in uninstaller can remove the Overdrive from your system.

 There are no feature limitations and no time limits in the unregistered version.
 The only annoyances are a gentle reminder at login and a short countdown when you open the user interface.
 I know that these things can be boring, but they allow me to keep working on the Overdrive.